StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/attachments/download-an-attachment-case-alert.md

 # Download an Attachment from a Case or an Alert

-This topic provides step-by-step instructions for downloading an [attachment](../../../analyst-corner/cases/attachments/about-attachments.md) from a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive.
+Download an [attachment](../../../analyst-corner/cases/attachments/about-attachments.md) from a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive to save it locally or share it outside the platform.

 ## Download an attachment from a case